DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-11-18-adding-and-updating-links-to-get-into-teaching.md

 ## Further considerations

 We are reviewing the Find start page to see how we can improve the content and link to the most relevant pages on Get Into Teaching.

+The content in the 'Financial support from the government' section for salaried courses needs to be improved.
+Currently, we say that no other financial support is available.
+However, the government may offer financial support depending on the candidates' needs.
+For example, Disabled Students' Allowance (DSA) is paid in addition to a salary, should the candidate be eligible.